asciimo/trilogy/oop.md

 Feel free to spend a minute creating more robots with different names!

-We can all agree that the most useful robots in the world do more than simply possess name.
+We can all agree that the most useful robots in the world do more than simply possess a name.

 ***Ask the class***
 > What are some other attributes that might belong to a robot?